10 Common Models in Machine Learning

 • Define the problem: predict the probability of heart disease given a set of features

-• Select the model(s) to be used: ridge regression, standard regression with no penalty as baseline
+• Select the model(s) to be used: ridge regression (main model), standard regression with no penalty (baseline)

 • Define the objective and performance metric(s): RMSE, R-squared

-• Define the search space (parameters, hyperparameters) for those models: penalty parameter
+• Define the search space (parameters, hyperparameters) for those models: ridge penalty parameter

 • Define the search method (optimization): grid search